ManticoreGamesInc/platform-documentation/src/tutorials/concurrent_storage_tutorial.md

 #### Create UpdateTotalPlayersServer Code

-Open up the **UpdateTotalPlayersServer** script and add the following reference to the concurrent shared key.
+Open the **UpdateTotalPlayersServer** script and add the following reference to the concurrent shared key.

 ```lua
 local TOTAL_PLAYERS_KEY = script:GetCustomProperty("TotalPlayers")